zentyal/zentyal/docs/en/user/directory.rst

 * Provide permission for the user to use a printer.
 * Create an e-mail account for the user and *aliases* for it.
 * Assign access permission to the different eGroupware applications.
-* Enable and assign a telephone extension to the user.
+* Assign a phone extension to the user.

 .. _usercorner-ref:

 User Corner
 -----------

 The user data can only be modified by the eBox administrator, which becomes non-scalable when the number of users managed becomes large.
 Administration tasks, such as changing a user's password, may cause the person responsible to waste a lot of time.
 Hence the need for the **user corner**.
 This corner is an eBox service that allows users to change their own data.
 This function must be enabled like the other modules.
 The user corner is listening in another port through another process to increase system security.

 .. image:: images/directory/06-usercorner-server.png
-   :scale: 50
+   :scale: 80

 Users can enter the user corner through:

   https://<eBox_ip>:<user_corner_port>/

 Once users have entered their user name and password, changes can be made to their personal configuration.
-For now, the functions provided
-are:
+The features provided so far are:

 * Change current password
 * User voicemail configuration
+* Configure an external personal account to fetch mail to synchronize with the user's mailbox in the eBox mail server.

 .. image:: images/directory/07-usercorner-user.png
-   :scale: 50
+   :scale: 80

 Practical example A
 ^^^^^^^^^^^^^^^^^^^

 Create a group in eBox called **accountancy**.

+..
+FIXME: This is wrong with new master/slave arch

 To do so: